oddbird/susy/docs/source/guides/reference.html.md

     // susy-grid-background();
     .page { @include susy-grid-background; }

+- If you are using the `<body>` element as your _Container_, you need to apply a background to the `<html>` element in order for this grid-background to size properly.
-- **Note:** Some browsers have trouble with sub-pixel rounding on background images.
+- Some browsers have trouble with sub-pixel rounding on background images.
-  Use it for checking general spacing, not pixel-exact alignment.
+  Use this for checking general spacing, not pixel-exact alignment.
+  Susy columns tend to be more accurate than gradient grid-backgrounds.

 ### <a href="#ref-helper-functions" id="ref-helper-functions">Functions</a>